Epstein frequented Harvard, had own office, report finds

 Epstein frequently visited Office 610, which was known as “Jeffrey’s Office,” and met with scholars to hear about their work, the review found.
 He brought his own rug and hung his own photos on the wall.
 Nowak argued that the office was Epstein’s in name only, the report says, but others in the building said it was commonly known to be reserved for the financier.

 Harvard announced Friday that Nowak had been placed on paid administrative leave while officials review allegations of misconduct detailed in the report.
-A message seeking comment was left with Nowak.
+A message seeking comment was left with the Nowak.

 “We do not take this step lightly, but the seriousness of the matter leads us to believe it is not appropriate for Professor Nowak to continue in his role,” wrote Claudine Gay, dean of Harvard’s Faculty of Arts and Sciences.